 - 32.A.
 Any employee requesting an accommodation under the Americans with Disabilities Act ("ADA") for a physical or mental impairment shall provide the Administrative Authority with an ADA Medical Certification addressing the nature of any limitations the employee may have in performing their essential function(s) and the requested accommodation(s).
 The medical certification shall be provided on a form made available by the State Court Administrator, or designee. - 32.B.
 If an employee requests an accommodation on the basis of a physical or mental impairment, the Administrative Authority shall engage in an interactive process with the employee to: - 1.
 Analyze and define the essential function(s) of the position; - 2.
-Obtain information from the employee's medical treatment provider or from an independent medical examiner in order to determine the extent of the impairment and how the impairment limits the employee's ability to perform the essential function(s) of the position: - 3.
+Obtain information from the employee's medical treatment provider or from an independent medical examiner in order to determine the extent of the impairment and how the impairment limits the employee's ability to perform the essential function(s) of the position; - 3.
 Consider any reasonable accommodation(s) that would enable the employee to continue to perform the essential function(s) of the job without presenting any undue hardship to the Judicial Department; - 4.
 Determine which accommodation(s) can and will be approved, if any.
 If no reasonable accommodation can be made in the employee's current position, the Administrative Authority shall consider reassignment to a vacant position for which the employee is qualified, with or without reasonable accommodation. - 5.
 Within 30 calendar days after meeting with the employee, or at a later date with the agreement of the employee, the Administrative Authority shall notify the employee whether an approved reasonable accommodation can be made that will allow the employee to continue to work for the Judicial Department.
 If no reasonable accommodation is available or if an accommodation cannot be made without imposing undue hardship to the Judicial Department, the Administrative Authority may consider termination of the employee's employment in accordance with the procedures of this rule. - 32.C.
 Prior to rendering a decision regarding the employee's status, the Administrative Authority shall consult with the State Court Administrator, or designee, and review all medical considerations and any federal and state laws and Judicial Department rules that may affect the employee, including but not limited to workers' compensation, family and medical leave, and short/long-term disability.
-The Administrative Authority, in conjunction with the State Court Administrator, or designee, shall determine whether the employee is affected by any of these regulations. - 32.D.
-If the employee cannot return to work with or without reasonable accommodation and all protected leave has been exhausted, the Administrative Authority may terminate the employment after consultation with the State Court Administrator, or designee.
-The employee may appeal such decision pursuant to the review procedures set forth in Rule 35.
+The Administrative Authority, in conjunction with the State Court Administrator, or designee, shall determine whether the employee is affected by any of these regulations.